-Hear what one of our students, Jiaxi Wang, has to say about our graduate program in the video below:
+Hear what student Jiaxi Wang has to say about our M.S. in Quantitative Economics program:

 Is the Master of Science in Quantitative Economics program right for you?

-- Although students with or without an undergraduate degree in Economics are encouraged to apply to the program, students those with a strong undergraduate foundation in economics, mathematics, and/or statistics will be much better prepared for the program curriculum.
+- Although students with or without an undergraduate degree in economics are encouraged to apply to the program, those with a strong undergraduate foundation in economics, mathematics and/or statistics will be much better prepared for the program curriculum.

-- A well-prepared student can typically complete the program in twelve to eighteen months.
+- A well-prepared student can typically complete the program in 12 to 18 months.

-- Students needing supplementary preparation in mathematics, statistics, or economics usually complete the program in 18 months to two years.
+- Students who need supplementary preparation in mathematics, statistics or economics usually complete the program in 18 months to two years.